Nobel Literature Jury May Go For Non-Western Writer - UrduPoint

 Nobel Literature Jury May Go For Non-Western Writer

-Stockholm, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2024) The Nobel Prize in Literature has honoured predominantly Western writers since it was first awarded in 1901, but the Swedish Academy may shine its spotlight further afield this year, experts say.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) The Nobel Prize in Literature to be announced on Thursday has mainly gone to Western writers over the years, though this year the Swedish academy may shine its spotlight further afield, experts say.

-With no official shortlist, speculation is rife on who the Nobel committee will settle on, with their decision due to be revealed Thursday at 1:00 pm (1100 GMT).
+With no official shortlist, speculation is rife on who the 18-member Academy will settle on, the suspense ending when it announces its pick at 1:00 pm (1100 GMT).

-Many believe Chinese author Can Xue -- the favourite on several betting sites -- will win, with Australian novelist Gerald Murnane also tipped.
+Many believe Chinese author Can Xue -- the favourite on several betting sites -- will win.

 Often likened to Franz Kafka, Can's experimental style transforms the mundane into the surreal.